ibm-cloud-docs/cloud-object-storage/libraries/java.md

 ### Troubleshooting Aspera Issues

-#### Developers using the Oracle&reg; JDK on Linux or Mac OS X may experience unexpected and silent crashes during transfers
+#### Developers using the Oracle JDK on Linux or Mac OS X may experience unexpected and silent crashes during transfers

 **Cause:** The native code requires its own signal handlers which could be overriding the JVM's signal handlers.
 It might might be necessary to use the JVM's signal chaining facility.